“”

 National Infertility Awareness Week: Three Kids, Eight Years, and a Lot of Feelings

-My twins came after a PCOS diagnosis and a string of failed IUIs — a chapter that took longer and hurt more than I ever expected, and that eventually led us to IVF.
-It worked, but a high-risk twin pregnancy made sure I never quite exhaled.
-I was 27 weeks when my cervix shortened overnight, and what had felt like a regular Tuesday turned into hospital bed rest and a breath I held for weeks.
+That appointment eventually led to a PCOS diagnosis, a string of failed IUIs, and a path to IVF that took longer and hurt more than I'd let myself imagine.
+My twins arrived after all of it, but a high-risk pregnancy made sure I never quite exhaled: at 27 weeks, my cervix shortened overnight, and what had been a regular Tuesday turned into hospital bed rest and breath I held for weeks.

-My third baby was a different kind of hard: two miscarriages and several failed transfers before one last Hail Mary cycle, the kind where you've already agreed on what "done" looks like if it doesn't work.
-It did work, and he just turned sixteen months, which still feels a little impossible to say out loud.
+My third was a different kind of hard: two miscarriages, several failed transfers, and one last cycle where we'd already talked through what "done" would look like if it didn't work.
+He just turned sixteen months, which still feels a little impossible to say out loud.

-I share all of this because 1 in 6 people will experience infertility in their lifetime, and most of them will do it in waiting rooms and two-week waits and late-night Google searches that never quite say what they actually need to hear.
-If you're in it right now, you're not alone.
-That's the whole reason we're here, and my inbox is always open.
+I share all of this because 1 in 6 people will experience infertility in their lifetime, and most of them will do it in waiting rooms and two-week waits and late-night searches that never quite say the thing they actually need to hear.
+The information exists, but the community, the language, the permission to fall apart and still keep going?
+That part is harder to find.

 More from GIRLHOOD